The Basic Idea on Cloud Management Platform

 how we use cloud

-Most of us are using Managed Cloud in Dallas without thinking about it.
+Most of us are using Managed Cloud without thinking about it.
 When you do a search on Google, the computer you are using isn’t finding the information for you.
 It is more or less a messenger.
 Instead, the keywords you type are sent over the internet to one of Google’s thousands of computers, and they look up the results and send them back to you.

 Web-based email is another example.
 Emails are processed and stored on a server far away and you can access them from anywhere in the world.